Child Protection Orders or Parenting Orders?

-Parenting orders are made in the Family Court and in the Federal Circuit Court, which are governed by Federal Law, chiefly the Family Law Act whereas Child Protection matters are governed by state legislation.
+Parenting orders are made in the Federal Circuit and Family Court of Australia, which are governed by Federal Law, chiefly the Family Law Act whereas Child Protection matters are governed by state legislation.

 Child Protection is not part of family law.
 Rather, it is an area of administrative law, which is the branch of law that deals with the decisions of government departments and agencies.
 These decisions are reviewable by courts and may be found to be invalid where the decision-maker has made an error of law.

 Parenting orders set out who a child lives and who the child will spend time with as well as who has parental responsibility for the child.
 These orders bind all parties to the matter, which usually includes the child’s mother and father and sometimes other interested parties, like grandparents or aunts and uncles.

 An existing Parenting Order, whether it is an Interim or Final Order, will not impact the ability of the Department of Child Protection to apply for an order in the Children’s Court.

 Child Protection Orders are often made where Parenting Orders are also in place.
 For some parents, the separate but overlapping systems may be quite confusing

 The Family Law Act provides that where there is inconsistency between Family Law and Child Protection law, the latter shall prevail.
 This means that Child Protection Orders will always override Family Law Orders.
 For example, where a court makes a Parenting Order under which a child is to live with one parent but a Child Protection Order states that the child is living int he care of the Department and only spending supervised time with that parent, the child will only be allowed to spend supervised time with that parent while the Child Protection ORder remains in force.
 If the Child Protection Application is withdrawn or dismissed, or the Child Protection Order expires, the Family Law Orders will take effect.

 What if family law proceedings have already started?